AI Market Logo

 Sarah Perez

-Airbnb CEO Brian Chesky has shared his perspectives on the evolving role of artificial intelligence, particularly AI chatbots, in the travel industry following a strong second-quarter earnings report.
-Chesky advised investors to temper their expectations regarding AI chatbots, cautioning against viewing them as a direct replacement for established search engines like Google.
-He noted that while AI chatbots can be valuable for generating new leads in travel and services, they currently do not possess the same referral power as dominant search platforms.
-"I think we’re still kind of feeling out the space," Chesky remarked during the Q2 earnings call.
+After a strong second-quarter earnings beat, Airbnb CEO Brian Chesky shared insights on the company’s evolving AI strategy, cautioning investors against viewing AI chatbots as the "new Google."
+Chesky explained that while AI chatbots have potential to drive new leads in travel and services, they are not yet a full replacement for the referrals and traffic generated by dominant search engines.
+"I think we’re still kind of feeling out the space," Chesky said during Airbnb’s Q2 earnings call.
 "The thing I want to caution is I don’t think that AI agents — I don’t think we should think of chatbots like Google — I don’t think we should think of them as the ‘new Google’ yet."
-A significant reason for this caution, Chesky elaborated, is the non-proprietary nature of the AI models powering popular chatbots.
-"We also have to remember that the model powering ChatGPT is not proprietary.
+One key reason for this, he noted, is that the AI models powering popular chatbots like ChatGPT are not proprietary.
+"The model powering ChatGPT is not proprietary.
 It’s not exclusive to ChatGPT.
-We — Airbnb — can also use the API, and there are other models that we can use," he stated.
-Chesky further emphasized that success in the AI landscape hinges not solely on having the most advanced model, but crucially on the ability to tune it and develop custom interfaces tailored to specific applications.
+We — Airbnb — can also use the API, and there are other models that we can use," Chesky said.
+Looking at the broader AI landscape, Chesky highlighted that success will come not just from having the best AI model but from tuning it and building custom interfaces tailored to specific applications.
 "One of the things we’ve noticed is it’s not enough to just have … the best model.
 You have to be able to tune the model and build a custom interface for the right application.
 And I think that’s the key," he explained.
-Airbnb is already actively integrating AI into its operations, with a particular focus on customer service.
-The company reported that its AI customer service agent in the U.S. has successfully reduced the percentage of guests requiring assistance from a human agent by 15%.
-Chesky highlighted the complexity of this application, noting that customer service AI must provide accurate and helpful responses without generating false information, a challenge often referred to as "hallucination."
-This AI customer service agent was developed using a combination of 13 different models and trained on tens of thousands of customer conversations.
-Currently available in English within the U.S., Airbnb intends to expand its availability to more languages this year.
-For the following year, the agent is expected to become more personalized and agentic, capable of not only guiding users through actions like reservation cancellations but also executing these actions on their behalf.
-It may also extend its capabilities to assist with trip planning and bookings.
-Looking ahead, Chesky revealed that AI will also be integrated into Airbnb’s search functionality in the coming year.
-Regarding potential partnerships with third-party AI agents, Airbnb remains open to integration, though no definitive plans have been finalized.
-Chesky also pointed out that users will continue to require an Airbnb account to complete bookings, irrespective of any third-party AI agent interactions.
-Chesky expressed optimism that AI is unlikely to commoditize Airbnb's business, unlike what has been observed in the flight booking industry.
-Instead, he anticipates AI will serve as a valuable channel for lead generation.
+Airbnb is already leveraging AI in customer service.
+The company shared that its AI customer service agent in the U.S. has reduced the percentage of guests needing to contact a human agent by 15%.
+Chesky noted that building an AI agent for customer service was more challenging than for travel planning because the AI must be accurate and helpful without hallucinating.
+The AI customer service agent was developed using 13 different models and trained on tens of thousands of conversations.
+Currently available in English in the U.S., Airbnb plans to expand it to more languages this year and make it more personalized and agentic next year.
+This means the AI could handle tasks such as canceling reservations on behalf of guests or helping plan and book trips.
+AI will also be integrated into Airbnb’s search functionality next year, Chesky said.
+Regarding third-party AI agents, Airbnb has not finalized plans but is open to integration.
+Users still need an Airbnb account to complete bookings.
+Chesky emphasized that AI is unlikely to commoditize Airbnb’s business, unlike flight booking, but could serve as an interesting lead generation channel.
 "I think the key thing is going to be for us to lead and become the first place for people to book travel on Airbnb.
-As far as whether or not we integrate with AI agents, I think that’s something that we’re certainly open to," Chesky said.
-Despite beating analyst expectations with $3.1 billion in revenue and $1.03 earnings per share for the quarter, Airbnb's stock saw a dip following a forecast of moderated growth in the latter half of the year.
+As far as whether or not we integrate with AI agents, I think that’s something that we’re certainly open to," he said.
+Airbnb reported revenue of $3.1 billion and earnings per share of $1.03 for the quarter, beating analyst expectations.
+However, the stock dropped following a forecast of slower growth in the second half of the year.

 Source: AI agents aren’t the ‘new Google,’ says Airbnb CEO - Yahoo Finance